fuzzballb/UdacityRFlearningProject1/README.md

 The experences of the agent are stored in a replay buffer.
 This buffer is what is used in the learning process.
 The reason for using a buffer is to have a diverse set of experenses to learn from, so the agent doens't only learn one set of actions.
 Setting this buffer to high, will give the agent to much veried input and not move towards a policy [check if true].
 Setting it to low, will still cause the agent to only learn a specific move.

 ### batch_size
+When sampling the replay buffer, we don't use the whole replay buffer at once. instead we sample a random subset.
+If it's to high (check) if it's to low, there is not enough information to learn from.

 ### gamma
 The amount in which you favour the imediate futrue reward apposed to distant future reward. setting this to a high number makes distant future reward more prominent, and setting it to a low value only makes the imediate future reward importent for the agent.